This page explains how node pools work in Google Kubernetes Engine (GKE).

 By default, all new node pools run the latest stable version of Kubernetes.
 Existing node pools can be manually upgraded or automatically upgraded.
 You can also run multiple Kubernetes node versions on each node pool in your cluster, update each node pool independently, and target different node pools for specific deployments.

 Deploying Services to specific node pools

 You can explicitly deploy a Pod to a specific node pool by setting a

-Nodes in multi-zone clusters
+Nodes in multi-zonal or regional clusters

 Note that because of this multiplicative effect, this may consume more of your project's quota for a specific region when creating node pools.